sah/java-tutorial/02-Setup.md

 -DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->
 ```

-You will be prompted to enter a group id (eg. com.yourcompany), artifact id (eg sauce-tutorial), version (defaults to 1.0.0-SNAPSHOT) and package (default to the group id).
+You will be prompted to enter a group id (for example, com.yourcompany), artifact id (for example, sauce-java-tutorial), version (defaults to 1.0.0-SNAPSHOT), and package (default to the group id).
 Once these values are entered, the sample project files will be created in the ~sauce-tutorial directory.

 <!-- SAUCE:END_PLATFORM -->